Abdellah-belcaid/Book-Store-Managment/README.md

 - User authentication using JWT
 - Authorization and role-based access control using Spring Security
-- CRUD operations for books and categories
+- CRUD operations for books and authors
 - Ordering books
 - Responsive UI using Angular Material
 ### Technologies Used